Gas stoves and water heaters face a climate change reckoning

 At that same September hearing where Stokes delivered her testimony, Sen. Mike Lee of Utah staked out the Republican position on federal funding for swapping America’s gas stoves for electric ones.

-"The answer is not to spend billions of federal tax payer dollars to electrify every American home and business, and, just as importantly, the answer is not to fundamentally alter the federal policy to regulate energy in its generation and its consumption," Lee said in his opening remarks.
-"Instead we need to unshackle American industry so that new and diverse energy sources can help create a more resilient energy future for America."
+“The answer is not to spend billions of federal taxpayer dollars to electrify every American home and business, and, just as importantly, the answer is not to fundamentally alter the federal policy to regulate energy in its generation and its consumption,” Lee said in his opening remarks.
+“Instead we need to unshackle American industry so that new and diverse energy sources can help create a more resilient energy future for America.”

 To hear Henchen tell it, however, government at the local, state and federal level will need to play a key role in helping people transition away from stoves and heaters that run on fossil fuels.

-"We're absolutely looking for, whether it's government programs or utility programs, that are really increasing the incentive to really help people make this switch and make these investments in our homes and businesses," Henchen said."Climate change is a big problem and nobody has solved it yet.
+“We’re absolutely looking for, whether it’s government programs or utility programs, that are really increasing the incentive to really help people make this switch and make these investments in our homes and businesses,” Henchen said.
+“Climate change is a big problem and nobody has solved it yet.
 To make progress we need to all be rowing the boat in the same direction.
-We can't do it without significant government action, otherwise we'd already be doing it."
+We can’t do it without significant government action; otherwise we’d already be doing it.”

 Read more from Yahoo News: